zzeroo/rocket-tests/README.md

 # Rocket Tests

 > "Rocket is a web framework for Rust that makes it simple to write fast web applications without sacrificing flexibility or type safety.
-All with minimal"
+All with minimal code."
 > [https://rocket.rs/](https://rocket.rs/)

 # Development